-From the town of Nenmara in Palakkad district, the cloud-caressed peaks of the majestic Nelliyampathy hill ranges are a sight to behold.
-The height of the hills ranges from 467 m to 1572 m.
+From the town of Nenmara in Palakkad district, the cloud-caressed peaks of the majestic Nelliyampathy Hill ranges are a sight to behold.
+The height of the hills ranges from 467 m to 1,572 m and it has an extremely calming effect on all who view it.
 To reach Nelliyampathy, one has to take the road starting from Nenmara that proceeds to the Pothundy Dam.
 There are about 10 hairpin bends that have to be negotiated on the way to Nelliyampathy.

 Privately owned hotels and resorts are located at various points, as one goes up the hills of Nelliyampathy.
-The bio-farms located here are a major landmark as one proceeds up before reaching the topmost point at Palagapandi estate.
-The estate has a quaint bungalow, built during the period of the British rule in India, and has now been converted into a private owned resort.
+The bio-farms located here are a major landmark as one proceeds up before reaching the topmost point at Palagapandi Estate.
+The estate has a quaint bungalow, built during the British rule in India, and has now been converted into a privately owned resort.
 At Kaikatty, a community hall is available, which is usually used as a base by those interested in trekking.

-Not far away from Palagapandy is Seetharkundu where one can have a fantastic valley view, and a 100 m high waterfall providing an added attraction.
-From Palagapandy, one can trek or go by jeep to reach Mampara; another breathtaking vantage point at Nelliyampathy.
-The area in and around Palagapandy estate has tea, cardamom and coffee plantations with adjoining hills allowing one to catch a glimpse of the wildlife in the form of Indian gaur, elephants, leopards, giant squirrel etc. and is also a paradise for birdwatchers.
+Not far away from Palagapandy is Seetharkundu where one can have a fantastic view of the valley and a 100-m high waterfall providing an added attraction.
+From Palagapandy, one can trek or go by jeep to reach Mampara — another breathtaking vantage point at Nelliyampathy.
+The area in and around Palagapandy Estate has tea, cardamom and coffee plantations with adjoining hills allowing one to catch a glimpse of the wildlife in the form of Indian Gaur, elephants, leopards, Giant Squirrel etc. and is also a paradise for birdwatchers.

 Nearest railway station: Palakkad, about 56 km; Thrissur and Shoranur, about 77 km